-Ethar El-Katatney is an award-winning journalist, a blogger, and an author.
-She is currently a senior producer at AJ+ in San Francisco, a global online news community.
+Ethar El-Katatney is an international-award-winning multimedia journalist and an author.
+She is currently a senior producer at AJ+ in San Francisco, a global online news community that experiments with storytelling and social media strategies for an American millennial audience.
 She has worked as a staff writer at Egypt Today, the leading current affairs magazine in the Middle East, and at its sister magazine, Business Today Egypt.
-She was also a contributor to Muslimah Media Watch, a website that critiques how Muslim women are represented in the media and popular culture.
+She’s worked as a researcher-reporter for the quarterly journal The Cairo Review of Global Affairs, and has contributed to Muslimah Media Watch, a website that critiques the representation of Muslim women in the media and popular culture.

-El-Katatney travels all over the world for conferences promoting dialogue between different religions and cultures and has attended Islamic summer intensive programs in England, Saudi Arabia, and Yemen.
+El-Katatney travels all over the world to report and lecture–from Japan and Denmark and Norway to Qatar and Ghana and South Africa.
+She attends conferences promoting interfaith and intercultural dialogue as well as various Islamic summer intensive programs.
 While in Yemen, she wrote Forty days and Forty nights in Yemen, which was published in the UK in March 2010.
-It is available on Amazon.
 She is working on her second book, on Islam in China.

-Born in Saudi Arabia, raised in Egypt, and educated in Western schools, El-Katatney has an undergraduate business degree from the American University in Cairo where she was editor-in-chief of the student newspaper.
-She also has an MBA and an MA in in television and digital journalism from the same university.
+Born in Saudi Arabia, raised in Egypt, and educated in Western schools, El-Katatney has an undergraduate business degree, an MBA, and an MA in in Television and Digital Journalism from the American University in Cairo.

 You can contact her at email@example.com